Soltera (film)

-Soltera is a 1999 Filipino romantic drama film directed by Jerry Lopez Sineneng from a screenplay he co-written with Jun Lana, who solely wrote the original story.
-The film stars Claudine Barretto, Diether Ocampo and Maricel Soriano.
-Barretto and Ocampo reunited since Mula sa Puso (both two-year run drama series and movie version released in February).
+Soltera is a 1999 Filipino romantic drama film directed by Jerry Lopez Sineneng from a screenplay he co-wrote with Jun Lana, who solely wrote the original story.
+Starring Claudine Barretto, Diether Ocampo, and Maricel Soriano, the story follows a lonely and single wedding planner decided to make a relationship with a younger man, but this relationship leads to complications when the latter draws his attention to his lover's assistant.

-The film, produced and distributed by Star Cinema, was released theatrically on July 28, 1999.
+Produced and distributed by Star Cinema, the film was released theatrically on 28 July 1999.
+In 2021, it was digitally restored and remastered by ABS-CBN Film Restoration, in association with Central Digital Lab.

 Plot

-Sandra (Maricel Soriano) is a wedding planner whose sisters Lorraine (Rita Avila), Bessie (Maila Gumila) are now married.
-On the wedding day of her sister Cathy (Julia Clarete), she met a young real estate agent Eric Robles (Diether Ocampo).
-With the help of her gay friend Jojo (Raymond Bagatsing), the two started a budding relationship despite their age gap and live-in.
-However, Sandra's family does not agree with Eric because he is too young for Sandra.
-Eric then became close to Sandra's employee Lisa (Claudine Barretto).
-When Sandra decided to go to the United States, Eric confessed that he loves Lisa, but Lisa rejects Eric's love because it's not right.
-When Sandra came back, she loved Eric more, but she would find out about Eric and Lisa's relationship.
-This causes Lisa to resign from her job and Eric to be kicked out.
-Sandra then confessed to Jojo that she is pregnant, but became depressed because she was left by Eric.
-Eric returned and asked for forgiveness to Sandra, which she accepted.
-Sandra also told Eric that he would not deprive her child to him and she said that she could be happy alone.
+Sandra is a wedding planner, and her sisters, Lorraine and Bessie, are now married.
+On her sister Cathy's wedding day, she met a young real estate agent named Eric Robles.
+With the help of Sandra's gay friend Jojo, Sandra and Eric began a budding relationship, despite their age difference and shared living situation.
+However, Sandra's family disagrees with Eric because he is too young for her.
+Eric eventually became close to Sandra's employee, Lisa.
+When Sandra decided to travel to the United States, Eric confessed to Lisa that he loves her, but Lisa rejects the former's love as inappropriate.
+When Sandra returned, she loved Eric even more, but she would learn about Eric and Lisa's relationship.
+This causes Lisa to resign from her job and Eric to be expelled.
+Sandra then told Jojo that she is pregnant but has become depressed as a result of Eric's abandonment.
+Eric returned and asked Sandra for forgiveness, which she accepted.
+Sandra also assured Eric that he would not deprive her child of him, and that she could be content alone.